FLMNH-MGCL/spesql/README.md

 <a href='http://www.aaronbleopold.com' target="_blank">Aaron Leopold</a> developed this software.
 If there are any questions regarding the usage of the application, please contact him via email (aaronleopold1221@gmail.com).
 Additionally, if you are an employee of the FLMNH, refer to the recorded instructional videos (check `#database` in the Slack workspace) for more in-depth demonstrations.
 For issues relating to software bugs, glitches or unexpected errors, please submit a <a href='https://github.com/FLMNH-MGCL/Database-App/issues/new' target="_blank">GitHub issue</a>.
 Be sure to describe in
 detail the errors, bugs or glitches that have occurred, and include the steps to reproduce the error.
 Feel free to include screenshots, as well.

-### Citation

-<b>Pending its first release,</b> this software will be paired with a DOI number.
-On first release, the DOI number generated will be here for citation purposes.